 Connective tissue – including the layers of the skin – is comprised of collagen.
 So when the skin is strong, cellulite appearance is diminished.
 Collagen is the most abundant protein in the human body and needed for skin’s elasticity, youthful texture and strength.
-One of the best ways to get more collagen is from consuming bone broth.
+One of the best ways to get more collagen is from consuming bone broth, which also has amino acids like glutamine.
 Bone broth contains the amino acids called proline and glycine that make up collagen, along with important trace minerals and even antioxidant compounds.
 The collagen in bone broth can strengthen skin tissue and help reverse the underlying the causes of cellulite.

 A 2015 study published in the Journal of Medicinal Food found that patients taking 2.5 grams of Bioactive Collagen Peptides (BCP) experienced reduced “significant decreases in the degree of cellulite and a reduced skin waviness on thighs….BCP taken for 6 months led to a clear improvement of the skin appearance in women suffering from moderate cellulite.”
 And as expected, the results were most impressive in women who were overweight.
 (7)

 For help reaching a healthier weight safely, while also improving the health of your skin and entire body, I recommend consuming the following anti-cellulite supplements and nutrients: